bsearchinger/ADNI/README.md

 ## TLDR

 This repository contains R and Python code for reproducing our analysis of data from the Alzheimer's Disease Neuroimaging Initiative (ADNI).
-The model is a two-stage process whereby participants are filtered based their estimated risk for being amyloid-beta positive, and then subsequently classified as either high or low risk for Alzheimer's Disease.
+The model is a two-stage process whereby participants are filtered based on their estimated risk for being amyloid-beta positive, and then subsequently classified as either high or low risk for converting to Alzheimer's Disease.

 ## Data Acquisition